shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 Goats are dual ADGA and AGS registered/registerable (except wethers).
 Only ADGA information is listed below

-## Entire Herd Package - $4500.00 (No longer available)
+## Entire Herd Package

-Priced separately these 21 goats total $7600.00.
-This is a significant discount.
-Note: If I sell one or two low valued goats from this list the price may not change any since there is already a large discount.

-This large group is no longer available.
-The list remains for reference only.
+The goats remaining without a deposit may be purchased together for $2000.00 or see the groups of 4 below or inquire about sales of 1 or 2 together.

 |Number|ADGA_Registered_Name|Date_Of_birth|Gender|Price
 |:----------|:-------|:-------|:-------|:-------|:-------